rse/rundown/README.md

 - **Input**:
     - **Collaborative Input Editing**:
-      Allow director plan preparation to be done in a fully *collabortively edited* Microsoft Word document.
+      Allow rundown script preparation to be done in a fully *collabortively edited* Microsoft Word document.
     - **Table-Based Input**:
-      Keep table format in Word-based director plan, people are already used to.
+      Keep table format in Word-based rundown script, people are already used to.
     - **Style-Based Input**:
-      Consistently use Microsoft Word *styles* in director plan for unambiguous semantics and conversion.
+      Consistently use Microsoft Word *styles* in rundown script for unambiguous semantics and conversion.
     - **Experience-Driven Markups**:
       Support all *necessary markups* from the years of event experience.
     - **Distinguished Control & Content**:
-      Distinguish between control (left side of table) and content (right side of table) in director plan.
+      Distinguish between control (left side of table) and content (right side of table) in rundown script.

 - **Output**:
     - **Auto-Conversion**:
-      Allow directory plan to be *automatically* (within a minute) converted into the rendered teleprompter view.
+      Allow rundown script to be *automatically* (within a minute) converted into the rendered teleprompter view.
     - **Single Source of Truth**:
       Intentionally do *not support any editing* of the rendered